shared room interior design bunk beds

 Shared doesn’t have to mean identical.
 Wherever possible, give each occupant a moment of individuality.
 This might be a dedicated shelf, a personal pinboard, or custom bedding that reflects their style.

-At Cameron Zainali Interior Design Group, we work with families and couples to strike a thoughtful balance between unity and uniqueness—ensuring each person feels seen in the design.
+At Cameron Zainali Interior Design Group, I work with families and couples to strike a thoughtful balance between unity and uniqueness—ensuring each person feels seen in the design.

 1. Keep It Calm and Considered